foo123/Abacus/README.md

 * are **linear** `O(n)` (or log-linear `O(nlgn)`) **time and space** algorithms
 * are **statisticaly unbiased** (e.g uniform sampling methods)
-* use **efficient successor methods** (e.g loopless methods / constant delay methods) to generate next/prev object from current object (supporting multiple combinatorial orderings along the way, see below)
+* use **efficient successor methods** (e.g loopless, constant delay methods) to generate next/prev object from current object (supporting multiple combinatorial orderings along the way, see below)
 * **avoid big-integer arithmetic and computational overhead** (except if explicit ranking / unranking is needed and objects are large)
 * arithmetic routines are **pluggable** so biginteger arithmetic can be used via external implementations. **Note** that the lib can generate **very large** (and in most cases also **randomised**) combinatorial objects **without ever using** biginteger arithmetic due to design and implementation except if arbitrary random, ranking and unranking have to be used (see above)